-On the other hand, plastic utilizes less energy to produce.
+On the other hand, producing plastic utilizes less energy.
 First, the hydrocarbon raw materials are polymerized into resin pellets using a reactor.
 Then the resin is shipped to a processor.
 At the processor, the resin is melted and blown into a mold to form the shape of a bottle using temperatures of 400 – 500 degrees Fahrenheit.
 The energy used to make and process plastic is equivalent to 3.8 grams of CO2 per 1.0 gram of plastic.

 Consider this.
-Making glass bottles requires much more material.
+More material is required to make glass bottles.
 For example, an 82.2 gram glass jar at 3.0 CO2 equivalents per gram has a total impact of 246.6 grams of CO2 equivalents per jar.
 A lighter 13.0 gram HDPE plastic jar with 3.8 CO2 equivalents per gram has a total impact of 49.4 grams of CO2 equivalents.
 The plastic jar has only 20% of the carbon impact of the glass jar.
-It would take 5 plastic jars to equal the environmental impact of one glass jar.
+It would take 5 plastic jars to equal the environmental impact of just one glass jar.
 This demonstrates the full story when comparing the energy need to make glass versus plastic.